joeytakeda/misc/table.md

 ```
+**Note**

-**Note**Note that the calendar attribute (unlike datingMethod defined in att.datable.custom) defines the calendar system of the date in the original material defined by the parent element, not the calendar to which the date is normalized.
+Note that the calendar attribute (unlike datingMethod defined in att.datable.custom) defines the calendar system of the date in the original material defined by the parent element, not the calendar to which the date is normalized.

+@period

-@periodsupplies a pointer to some location defining a named period of time within which the datable item is understood to have occurred.
+supplies a pointer to some location defining a named period of time within which the datable item is understood to have occurred.
-**Status**Optional**Datatype**teidata.pointer
+**Status**

+Optional

+**Datatype**

+teidata.pointer